dendroenydris/entity-resolution-pipeline/README.md

 ![Scability Results](https://i.ibb.co/7gF9jdj/scability.png)

-x-asis: replication factor ,y-axis: run time in seconds
+x-asis: replication factor (first four letter indicates which factor in the original database we choose to cmodify, and the last letter indicates the value of n), y-axis: run time in seconds